aorwall/moatless-tree-search/README.md

         --eval_name mts \
         --temp 0.7 \
         --num_workers 1 \
+        --use_testbed \
         --feedback \
         --max_iterations 100 \
         --max_expansions 5
 ```

 You can optionally set the `--instance_id` to evaluate on a specific instance or a list of instances.

+Use `--use_testbed` if you got access to a testbed environment.
+Otherwise, tests will not be run.

 ## Description of the Flow
 The search algorithm operates in a loop, following these main steps to explore and evaluate possible actions: